 For more information about setting up an Internet connection in Windows XP, click Start, then click Help and Support.

-Type the keyword Internet connection in the HelpSpot Search box Search S
+Type the keyword Internet connection in the Help and Support Search box Search , then click the arrow.

 Transferring your e-mail and address book